aldorona/contur/sivellsf90/readme.txt

 into the DO IV=1,IW loop.
 16May2019: AR variables ns and nc removed from AXIAL.f as not used
 16May2019: AR removed M from common block of NEO.f
+11Jun2019: AR code changed to f90.
+Added input2d.txt as sample input file to generate a two-dimensional contoured nozzle.
+To use rename input2d.txt as input.txt and rund the code

 -----
 end of notes